pydicom/deid/docs/_docs/user-docs/recipe-headers.md

 **group**

-The group filter selects fields based on their DICOM group.
+The `group:` filter selects fields based on their DICOM group.
 Groups are specified as hexadecimal numbers (of up to four digits).
 For example, the following rules will keep all elements contained within DICOM groups 0x0018, 0x0020 and 0x0020: